-The commitment to the creation of sustainable value that characterises the Company's responsible management and its economic, social and environmental performance, allow the inclusion of Pirelli in some of the most prestigious sustainability stock indexes in the world.
+The commitment to the creation of sustainable value that characterises the Company's responsible management and its economic, social and environmental performance, allow Pirelli to maintain leading ratings in some of the most prestigious sustainability stock indexes in the world.

-Following the annual review of the Dow Jones Sustainability indices by S&P Global, the company recorded the global Auto Components Sector Top Score, followed by the Sustainability Yearbook 2023 'Top 1%' award.
+Following the annual review of the Dow Jones Sustainability indices by S&P Global, the company recorded the global Auto Components Sector Top Score, followed by the Sustainability Yearbook 2024 'Top 1%' award.

-Pirelli was also reconfirmed as a leader in the fight against climate change by being placed on the CDP 'Climate A list' and also obtaining the maximum score of "A" in the CDP Supplier Engagement Rating Leaderboard for the management of climate issues along its supply chain, as well as being awarded the top sector rating in FTSE4GOOD and the 'ESG Top Rated' recognition by Sustainalytics.
+Pirelli was reconfirmed as a leader in the fight against climate change by being placed on the CDP "Climate A list", as well as being awarded "Prime" status by ISS ESG, which includes it among the sector leaders for ESG risk mitigation, and "ESG Top Rated" recognition by Sustainalytics.